Two 24” gate valves manufactured around 1902, were subjected to a detailed condition assessment and refurbished by Glenfield Invicta.

 Whilst the valves carried the Glenfield mark, there was no mark or date on the casting to identify when it had been manufactured.
 However, the flange configuration and the use of coach-type bolts indicated that the valves probably the originals installed when Munnoch Reservoir was built in 1902.

-Once cleaned, the valves were disassembled into their component parts which, on visual inspection alone, appeared to be in good overall condition.
+Once hygienically cleaned, the valves were disassembled into their component parts which, on visual inspection alone, appeared to be in good overall condition.
 A detailed condition assessment was then completed by Glenfield Invicta’s engineers.
 Scottish Water decided to accept the condition assessment report’s recommendation that the valves and their gearboxes were in a condition which meant refurbishment was a cost-effective option.

-The refurbishment process took six weeks.
 Firstly, the valves’ castings were shotblasted and spray coated with consecutive protective layers of paint that is used on our current valve range.
 At the same time, the seat rings were cleaned manually.

+During reassembly, the original fasteners were replaced with new, as were the non-metallic seals and packing.
 The valves’ open top gearbox design was slightly unusual in that it had dual inputs.
 One shaft had a high ratio teeth setting, whereas the other had a low ratio.
 This meant the engineer opening or closing the valve could choose which input to use depending on the torque required.

 Once the valves had been reassembled, they were hydrostatically tested to ensure the gate bedded correctly and there were no leaks.